mikolaj33300/swop_textr/README.md

-In our project, Textr will be opened with version 0.5 of termios, so the -command changes to:
+In our project, Textr will be opened with version 0.7 of termios, so the command to open textR becomes:

 java -cp io.github.btj.termios-0.7.jar -jar system.jar

-This should (optionally) be followed by the line serperator of choice: "--lf" or "--crlf" Followed by the desired amount of pahts (>0), seperated by spaces
+This line is  followed by the line serperator of choice: "--lf" or "--crlf". if no line seperator is given, the system default will be used.

+After the the line seperator, one or more paths can be used to open the desired files.